openslide/openslide/README.txt

-If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, cjpeg and djpeg (from libjpeg), a Git checkout of OpenSlide, and > 120 GB of disk space.
+If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, cjpeg and djpeg (from libjpeg), a Git checkout of OpenSlide, at least one installed font, and > 120 GB of disk space.
 Valgrind mode requires Valgrind, plus debug symbols for library dependencies (particularly glib2) and Fontconfig.
 Coverage mode requires gcov and Doxygen.

 Features